What you can run in parallel

 is the bottleneck, and add searchers (stateless, sized by query concurrency) when search or

 aggregations are.
-The control plane, metastore service, and janitor are lightweight — one of each is
+The control plane, metastore service, and janitor are lightweight.
+One of each is

 usually enough.
 For Kubernetes, start from the official